-108. Lien of bailee.
+109. Lien of bailee.

-Where a bailee, in accordance with the purpose of the bailment, renders any service involving the exercise of labour or skill in respect of the bailed goods, the bailee may, in the absence of a contract to the contrary, retain the goods until he or she receives the remuneration due, for the services rendered in respect of the goods.
+Where a bailee, in accordance with the purpose of the bailment, renders any service involving the exercise of labour or skill in respect 114.
+Right of pledgee where pledgor defaults. of the bailed goods, the bailee may, in the absence of a contract to the contrary, retain the goods until he or she receives the remuneration performance of a promise within the time stipulated, in respect of the due, for the services rendered in respect of the goods.

-109. General lien of bankers, brokers, warehouse keepers, advocates and insurance brokers.
+110. General lien of bankers, brokers, warehouse keepers, advocates and insurance brokers.

-(1) A banker, a broker, a warehouse keeper, an advocate, an insurance broker or any other person authorised by law may, in the absence of a contract to the contrary, retain as a security for a general balance of account, any goods bailed to him or her.

-(2) A person other than a person mentioned in subsection (1) may not retain, as a security for balance due, goods bailed to that person unless there is an express contract to that effect.
+- (1) A banker, a broker, a warehouse keeper, an advocate or an insurance broker may, in the absence of a contract to the contrary, retain as a security for a general balance of account, any goods bailed to him or her. - (2) A person other than a person mentioned in subsection (1) may not retain, as a security for balance due, goods bailed to that person unless there is an express contract to that effect.

-110. Rights of pledgee.
+111. Rights of pledgee.